 Programming is one of those professions where you have to constantly be learning or you will fall hopelessly behind.
 Learning PHP, like I said, it’s not something that comes easily to me.
 I have to work very hard at it.
 As I’m going through it, I’m sharing as much as I can that will be useful.

-I’m really grateful for all the positive feedback and comments I’ve gotten, especially the reviews on Laravel 5.3 For Beginners.
+I’m really grateful for all the positive feedback and comments I’ve gotten, especially the reviews on Laravel 5.3 For Beginners, the previous version of the book.
 I’m striving to produce the highest quality writing and the most relevant content possible.
 I want my work to make a difference in the world.

 Accessibility and clarity are the keys to great writing and I’m doing everything I can to provide that.
 Like I said earlier, I know just how hard learning can be and I want to help.
 My goal is to provide useful tools to help programmers and others become successful in all that they do.